-As an expert sommelier and brewer, I can shed some light on why Prosecco is generally cheaper than or other wines.
-It's important to note that Prosecco is not simply “cheap Champagne,” but rather a distinct with its own production process and characteristics.
+As an expert sommelier and brewer, I can shed some light on why Prosecco is generally cheaper than Champagne or other sparkling wines.
+It's important to note that Prosecco is not simply “cheap Champagne,” but rather a distinct wine with its own production process and characteristics.

 1. Production Process: The production method for Prosecco is known as the Charmat method, whereas Champagne is made using the traditional method.
 The Charmat method involves conducting the secondary fermentation in large stainless steel tanks, which is a more cost-effective process compared to the labor-intensive traditional method used in Champagne.
 In Champagne, the secondary fermentation occurs in individual bottles, requiring more time, attention, and resources.